 A nosebleed occurs when the membranes lining the inner nose are disturbed or irritated enough to cause abnormal bleeding.
-The medical term for nosebleed is epistaxis.
-There are two types of nosebleeds: anterior and posterior.
-If the bleeding is near the front of the nose, it is an anterior nosebleed.
-Nosebleeds in children are almost always of the anterior type.
-Anterior nosebleeds are common in dry climates or during the winter months when the dry air parches the nasal membranes so that they crust, crack, and bleed.
-A posterior nosebleed occurs in the back of the nose and is more likely to occur in older people.
-It may be more difficult to locate the site of the damage in a posterior nosebleed than in an anterior nosebleed.
+The medical term is epistaxis.
+If the bleeding is near the front of the nose, it is an anterior bleed.
+In children it is almost always of the anterior type.
+Anterior bleeds are common in dry climates or during the winter months when the dry air parches the nasal membranes so that they crust, crack, and bleed.
+A posterior bleed occurs in the back of the nose and is more likely to occur in older people and may be more difficult to locate the site of the damage.

 Why is the nose prone to bleeding?

 The nose has many blood vessels in it to help warm and humidify the air you breathe.
 These vessels lie close to the surface, making them easy to injure.

 - Dry air: Dry air can cause the delicate tissues inside the nose to become dry and irritated, leading to nosebleeds.